Lucas-Dono/Ai/docs/brand/IMPLEMENTATION_SUMMARY.md

-# Circuit Prompt AI - Brand Implementation Summary
+# Blaniel - Brand Implementation Summary

 ## 📋 Executive Summary

-This document summarizes all changes made to establish a professional brand identity and design system for **Circuit Prompt AI**.
+This document summarizes all changes made to establish a professional brand identity and design system for **Blaniel**.

 **Date:** November 8, 2025
 **Status:** ✅ Complete